Blockchain based Resource Governance for Decentralized Web Environments: Blockchain and Trusted Execution Environment Instantiation

 \subsubsubsection{Protection of log data}.
-In order to control and keep track of the correct use of resources, all actions performed on them within the \Compo{trusted part} are stored in a \texttt{usage log file}.
+To keep track of the correct use of resources, all actions performed on them within the \Compo{trusted part} are stored in a \texttt{usage log file}.
 In short, all actions concerning the retrieved resources are stored.
-This is done because, at any moment, the owner of the data may want to initiate a monitoring procedure through an oracle triggering the blockchain to start monitoring if resources are used in accordance with usage conditions.
-When the \Compo{untrusted part} receives a monitoring request from the blockchain, it performs an \Compo{ecall} to request a copy of the \Compo{usage log} file stored in the \Compo{enclave} and returns it to the blockchain through an oracle in order to perform the monitoring.
-Referring to the example, all actions performed by Alice are recorded in a \Compo{usage log} file, and when Bob wants to check that everyone is using their resource correctly, he starts a monitoring procedure that aims to check all the \Compo{usage log} files of consumers who have retrieved the `Mesoplodon eueu' photos.
+The objective is to let the data owner initiate a monitoring procedure through an oracle, to check whether resources are used in accordance with usage conditions.
+When the \Compo{untrusted part} receives a monitoring request from the blockchain, it performs an \Compo{ecall} to request a copy of the \Compo{usage log} file stored in the \Compo{enclave} and returns it to the blockchain through an oracle to perform the monitoring.
+Referring to the example, all actions performed by Alice are recorded in a \Compo{usage log} file, and when Bob wants to check that everyone is using their resource correctly, he starts a monitoring procedure that aims to check all the \Compo{usage log} files of consumers who have retrieved the Mesoplodon eueu photos.
 When the \Compo{usage log} file is requested to be monitored, before sending a copy, the \Compo{trusted part} enters an entry to keep track of the monitoring request.